kristofGovaerts/DroneDataTools/README.md

 4. Run .py file.
 Select the .csv boundary file, which will be scanned and splitted.
 Output is saved as *boundaries_splitted.csv*.
 This file can be re-imported into QGis.

+Note that this tool can also be used just to resize plots by setting the SPLIT global variable to False.
+In this case, only the POL column has to be provided although you will probably also need X and Y columns later down the processing pipeline.

 ## pts_to_pol.py
 This script is meant to format miniGIS files into discrete polygons based on the point coordinates in the file.